 Drawing a mandala is a valuable stress-relieving pass time.
 It helps one to get in touch with their inner self and find their innermost desires through the journey of self-discovery.

 The mandala that you draw could symbolize something that you want to achieve in life.
 It also has the potential to change how we see ourselves and our purpose to live.

 In addition to it being deeply meditative, drawing a mandala unleashes our inner artist.
-Other benefits of drawing your own mandala include emotional stability, mental clarity, calmness, an increased sense of wellbeing, understanding, and wholeness.
+Other benefits of drawing your own mandala include emotional stability, mental clarity, calm, and an increased sense of well being, understanding, and wholeness.

 It is from this point that different shapes and designs emerge.
 All these are dependent on what’s going on in the drawer’s mind and can be anything that makes sense to them at that particular moment in time.

 Here are the materials you need for you to draw your own mandala: